 At the joint SCAR XXXV and International Arctic Science Committee conference (POLAR 2018) in Davos, Switzerland, Professor Anna Wåhlin from the University of Gothenburg, Sweden spoke on “The Southern Ocean – globally important, surprisingly unknown”

-At SCAR XXXIV (2016) in Kuala Lumpur, Malaysia, Dr Elie Poulin from Chile spoke on “Diversification of marine benthic fauna in the Southern Ocean: A Phylogeographic and Phylogenetic Perspective”
+At SCAR XXXIV (2016) in Kuala Lumpur, Malaysia, Dr Elie Poulin from the Universidad de Chile spoke on “Diversification of marine benthic fauna in the Southern Ocean: A Phylogeographic and Phylogenetic Perspective”

-At SCAR XXXIII (2014) in Auckland, New Zealand, Professor Carlota Escutia from Spain spoke about “Deciphering past climate and ice sheet dynamics from sedimentary records”
+At SCAR XXXIII (2014) in Auckland, New Zealand, Professor Carlota Escutia, researcher with the Spanish High Council for Scientific Research in Spain, spoke about “Deciphering past climate and ice sheet dynamics from sedimentary records”

-At SCAR XXXII (2012) in Portland, Oregon, USA, Professor Angelika Brandt from Germany spoke on “Marine biodiversity in the Southern Ocean”
+At SCAR XXXII (2012) in Portland, Oregon, USA, Professor Angelika Brandt from the Senckenberg Research Institute and Natural History Museum in Frankfurt, Germany spoke on “Marine biodiversity in the Southern Ocean”

 Occasional grants are also made in support of specific education initiatives.